 What is the nature of the SEC investigation?

 The SEC has requested that Enron provide information regarding related party transactions.
-Enron will respond this request and has pledged to cooperate fully with the SEC.
+Enron will respond to this request and has pledged to cooperate fully with the SEC.

 Is Enron also conducting its own investigation?